A Riemann-Hilbert approach to Fredholm determinants of Hankel composition operators: scalar-valued kernels: Statement of results

 with $\{q_0,q_0^{\ast},p_0=p_0^{\ast}\}$ as in \eqref{b:9} and \eqref{b:10}. \end{theo} Our proof of Theorem \ref{theo3} is constructive, see Section \ref{sec7}, and there is no equivalent of it in the literature, to the best of our knowledge. \begin{rem} As done in Remark \ref{IIKScon1} we compare \eqref{b:12} to the jump constraint in the RHP for an integral operator: if either $z\mapsto r_1(z)$ in \eqref{b:13} admits analytic continuation to $H_+:=\{z\in\mathbb{C}: \frac{1}{2}-\epsilon<\Re z<\frac{1}{2}\}$ such that $|r_1(z)|\rightarrow 0$ as $|z|\rightarrow\infty$ in $H_+$, or if $z\mapsto r_2(z)$ admits analytic continuation to $H_-:=\{z\in\mathbb{C}:\,\frac{1}{2}<\Re z<\frac{1}{2}+\epsilon\}$ such that $|r_2(z)|\rightarrow 0$ as $|z|\rightarrow\infty$ in $H_-$, then

 readily shows that RHP \ref{masterb} can be transformed to a RHP for an integrable integral operator by moving one of the matrix factors off the critical line.
 Still, without explicit decay assumptions placed on $\phi,\psi$ their Mellin transforms \eqref{b:13} won't admit such extensions.
-Thus, in general, there is again no obvious relation between RHP \ref{masterb} and the RHP for an integrable operator. \end{rem} Combining Lemma \ref{lem2} with Theorem \ref{theo3}, we arrive at the following Zakharov-Shabat Riemann-Hilbert characterization of the Fredholm determinant \eqref{b:3}. \begin{cor} Under the assumptions of Lemma \ref{lem2} and Theorem \ref{theo3}, with \eqref{b:15} valid for all $t\in J$ and $I-K_t$ invertible on $L^2(0,1)$ for the same $t$,
+Thus, in general, there is again no obvious relation between RHP \ref{masterb} and the RHP for an integrable operator, although some types of \eqref{b:13} might be approximable by suitable analytic functions, compare the pointers in Remark \ref{IIKScon1}. \end{rem} Combining Lemma \ref{lem2} with Theorem \ref{theo3}, we arrive at the following Riemann-Hilbert characterization of the Fredholm determinant \eqref{b:3}. \begin{cor} Under the assumptions of Lemma \ref{lem2} and Theorem \ref{theo3}, with \eqref{b:15} valid for all $t\in J$ and $I-K_t$ invertible on $L^2(0,1)$ for the same $t$,

-in terms of the entries of the matrix coefficient ${\bf X}_1$ in \eqref{b:14}. \end{cor} What's more, RHP \ref{masterb} also lets us access the higher functions \eqref{b:9},\eqref{b:10} for $n\in\mathbb{Z}_{\geq 1}$, provided we impose additional restrictions on $\phi$ and $\psi$, somewhat reminiscent of those in Corollary \ref{corb2}. \begin{cor} Fix $N\in\mathbb{Z}_{\geq 1}$.
+in terms of the entries of the matrix coefficient ${\bf X}_1$ in \eqref{b:16}. \end{cor} What's more, RHP \ref{masterb} also lets us access the higher functions \eqref{b:9},\eqref{b:10} for $n\in\mathbb{Z}_{\geq 1}$, provided we impose additional restrictions on $\phi$ and $\psi$, somewhat reminiscent of those in Corollary \ref{corb2}. \begin{cor} Fix $N\in\mathbb{Z}_{\geq 1}$.
 Provided $\phi,\psi\in H_{\circ}^{N,1}(\mathbb{R}_+)$, besides obeying \eqref{b:1}, are $N$-times continuously differentiable on $\mathbb{R}_+$, satisfy for every $k\in\{0,1,\ldots,N-1\}$ and $f\in\{\phi,\psi\}$,

 as well as $\sqrt{(\cdot)}(MD)^Nf\in L^{\infty}(0,1),f\in\{\phi,\psi\}$ and $I-K_t$ is invertible on $L^2(0,1)$, then RHP \ref{masterb} is uniquely solvable and its solution satisfies

 with $\{q_k,p_k,q_k^{\ast},p_k^{\ast}\}$ as in \eqref{b:9} and \eqref{b:10}. \end{cor} The above concludes our first set of results for Fredholm determinants of multiplicative Hankel composition operators.
 We now continue to discuss some of their other properties, but within a narrower class of kernels.